 - Valid Passport at least 6-months into the future at all times.

 - Valid U.S. Visa (Canadian citizens are exempt from the visa requirement).
-If your visa expires while you are in the U.S., the next time you travel abroad you must obtain a new visa in order to reenter the U.S. A meeting with the Assistant Dean of International Student Services to discuss visa renewal is encouraged.
+If your visa expires while you are in the U.S., the next time you travel abroad you must obtain a new visa in order to reenter the U.S. A meeting with the Associate Dean of International Student Services to discuss visa renewal is encouraged.

 - Financial evidence detailing the source and amount of your funding.

 - Current class schedule or academic transcript (can be unofficial).